 Code Version Tracking

 It’s pretty much required these days to have some sort of version tracking system for your code.
 Version tracking gives a history of changes to the code.
 This is especially important when a program is big and when there are multiple workers dedicated to it (over time or simultaneously).
-If you don’t know much about version tracking, here is some more information.

 Ask your developers what their system for version tracking is.
 The most common one these days is Git (and its online incarnation, GitHub) but there are many other systems like SVN (still good) and CVS (old and not great).